 - Score: 4-0

-In a showdown between two big clubs, Liverpool and Arsenal, it was Liverpool who came out on top.
-Both sides failed to create any big chances from the outset, but the game got off to a flying start when Mane scored for Liverpool.
-In the end, it was Liverpool who scored the four goals to secure a convincing victory over Arsenal.
+In a showdown between two big clubs, Liverpool and Arsenal, Liverpool came out on top with a resounding victory.
+Both sides failed to create any big chances at the start of the game, but Liverpool took the lead when Mane scored, and the game started moving quickly.
+In the end, Liverpool scored four goals to earn a convincing victory over Arsenal.

 Match 9: Manchester City vs Everton